Trusted WordPress tutorials, when you need them most.

 Creating a Custom Single Attachments Template with a Theme Builder Plugin

 The easiest way to create a custom single attachments template is by using SeedProd.
-It’s the best WordPress theme builder plugin and can create beautiful website layouts and custom templates without writing any code.
+It’s the best WordPress theme builder and can create beautiful website layouts and custom templates without writing any code.

 You can use SeedProd to create a fully custom WordPress theme, including a custom single attachments template.
 For more details, you can see our complete SeedProd review.